yasserhous/Kali-VM/README.md

 # malware_analysis_lab
 # sources:
-# Network Chuk how to build a HACKING lab : https://www.youtube.com/watch?v=mvsiuLzpx2E
+# Network Chuck how to build a HACKING lab : https://www.youtube.com/watch?v=mvsiuLzpx2E
 A learning project to run and analyze malware in a safe environment

 Creating a safe hacking environment